 This lesson is provided to help the understanding of some basic concepts of programming visual elements and to help in developing spatial and geometric thinking.

-In this lesson related to understanding the concepts related to programming visual elements students will understand how to create a canvas, fill a background with a specific color and put some geometric figures inside it, through successive small exercises that introduce learners in the foundations of programming visualizations using different basic syntax and programming control functions.
+In this lesson related to understanding the concepts related to programming visual elements students will understand how to create a canvas, fill a background with a specific colour and put some geometric figures inside it, through successive small exercises that introduce learners in the foundations of programming visualisations using different basic syntax and programming control functions.

 10-14 years old